chuksemmanuel/kuu-blocks/docs/philosophy.md

 Unlike many themes that are "black boxes" of compiled code, Kuu is designed to be transparent and extensible.

 - **Exposed APIs:** We expose key component logic to the `window` object.
-For example, `window.theme.cartDrawer` allows developers to programmatically open, close, or refresh the cart from anywhere in the app—even from third-party scripts.
+For example, `window.kuu.cartDrawer` allows developers to programmatically open, close, or refresh the cart from anywhere in the app—even from third-party scripts.
 - **Modular Components:** Developers can take a single block (like our Tab component or Cart Drawer) and drop it into another project with minimal friction.

 ## 4. Minimal by Design